How to Vent a Toilet, Sink, and Shower (Infographic)

 Toilet Vent Pipe Size?

-It's typically recommended that you go with a 2" PVC pipe for the vent.
-This is according to the uniform plumbing code (UPC).
+It’s typically recommended that you go with a 2″ PVC pipe for the vent.
+This is in accordance with the Uniform Plumbing Code (UPC).
 It may not be enough, depending on how many fixtures you are trying to run off the vent.
-You should check with local building code requirements to be on the safe side.
-Take note that the international plumbing code recommends just 1.5".
+It is recommended to check with local building code requirements to ensure compliance.
+Take note that the international plumbing code recommends just 1.5″.

 Toilet Vent Distance